Janské Lázně: Sport

 Janské Lázně is known for its ski resort and have a reputation of both summer and winter sports centre.
 It was host of the 1925 FIS Nordic World Ski Championships and 1937 Workers' Winter Olympiad.

 Sights

 The Art Nouveau colonnade built in 1904 is the most popular sight in the town.
 There is also the Krakonoš statue from 1906.

-The neo-Gothic Church of Saint John the Baptist was built in the 1880s.
+The Church of Saint John the Baptist was built in the neo-Gothic style in the 1880s.

-To the west of the town, there is the Krkonoše Tree Top Trail, an important tourist destination.
+To the west of the town, there is the Krkonoše Tree Top Trail, a frequent tourist destination.
 It is an educational trail with a total length of over 1500 m.
 It is formed by a 45 m high tower.